Fool for love

 Ginepro manages to demonstrate Francis' values in the face of adversity--in this case an all-powerful, all-conquering warlord; in the film's penultimate scene it's left to Francis talking to Brother Leon to distill those values into a single idea, the answer to a crucial question: basically, what act would create perfect happiness?
 Not power, Francis insists; not the ability to cure the sick, or know the future, or change the hearts of evil men.
 As if to underline this thesis Francis and Leon witness a robbery and murder, by a man on horseback; when Francis pleads for the mounted man to realize the seriousness of his sin, the rider hands him a coin.
 Francis weeps, a gesture that recalls his anguish over the leper.

 The film ends with Francis scattering his holy men.
 They are to travel alone, without provisions of any kind.
-"Where will we go?" his followers ask; Francis has an idiotically simple solution: spin until you're dizzy and fall, and wherever you're pointed is where you'll go.
+"Where will we go?" his followers ask; Francis has an idiotically simple solution: spin till you're dizzy and fall, and wherever you're pointed is where you'll go.
 The music of Renzo Rossellini (Roberto's brother) rises in volume, and you're not sure whether to laugh or cry in response: the composition is moving, the sight of men on the ground calling out their destinations ludicrous and pathetic.
 As the men step forth to meet their various destinies (or dooms) the camera pans upwards, again reminding us who to bless--or blame.

 The Flowers of St. Francis is arguably the best possible film to present to atheist and believer alike.
 The atheist will laugh at the way it punctures the dignity of saints--particularly this one--and points up the ridiculousness of Christian teaching; believers will laugh at the truth found in those teachings, that in the face of a cold, hostile world an emphasis on love and forgiveness, an insistence on applying it in practice does seem ridiculous--but it's a response that doesn't entirely submit to that world, that possibly, just possibly, might be its antidote.
-Rossellini's genius is in admitting the validity of both viewpoints, strengthening one with the weapons of the other ("Bearing every evil and tribulation"), smuggling one past the hardened defenses of the other, with humor the distracting and subversive element.
+Rossellini's genius is in admitting the validity of both viewpoints, strengthening one with the weapons of the other ("Bearing every evil and tribulation"), smuggling one past the hardened defenses of the other, with humor the distracting subversive element.

 Bear in mind that Rossellini made this not long after the end of the Second World War, and that he was probably reacting to the disillusionment and cynicism of that postwar world with a call back to simplicity, to a fool's (or saint's) innocence; in these far more disillusioned and cynical times, that call sounds more inviting than ever.

 Rossellini--and Francis behind him--are hardly the only ones or even the first to do this; throughout history moments of crisis have inspired any number of demands to return to a state of innocence.
-What makes me trust Rossellini and Francis more is that theirs is a call to a simplicity in spirit, not necessarily intellect, and that Rossellini presents Francis not as a mere fool (like Ginepro) but as a deliberate fool, one who struggles and thinks and develops his thinking, and on occasion, when faced with a situation that's beyond him, buries his face in hands in humble submission.
+What makes me trust Rossellini and Francis more is that theirs is a call to a simplicity in spirit, not necessarily intellect, and that Rossellini presents Francis not as a mere fool (like Ginepro) but a deliberate fool, one who struggles and thinks and develops his thinking, and on occasion, when faced with a situation that's beyond him, buries his face in hands in humble submission.

 First published in Businessworld, 1.23.14